 All LRU faculty and staff are Responsible Employees under Title IX for purposes of reporting sexual misconduct involving our students.
 Responsible employees include full-time, part-time, adjunct, and any other individuals employed by LRU.
 Responsible employees also include individuals employed by an agent of LRU and working regularly on one of LRU’s campuses (i.e., contractors).

-As a Responsible Employee, you must immediately share any information you learn regarding an incident of sex-or gender-based misconduct involving a student with the Title IX Coordinator, a Deputy Coordinator or a member of the SMRT.
-If you make a report to a Deputy Coordinator or a member of the SMRT team, you have satisfied your obligations because the Deputies and members of SMRT will reports the incident immediately to the Title IX Coordinator.
+As a Responsible Employee, you must immediately share any information you learn regarding an incident of sex-or gender-based misconduct involving a student with the Title IX Coordinator or a Deputy Coordinator.
+If you make a report to a Deputy Coordinator, you have satisfied your obligations because the Deputies will report the incident immediately to the Title IX Coordinator.
 You may also complete a Sexual Misconduct Grievance Form, which is available above.

 An individual asserting an incident of Sexual Misconduct may request to remain anonymous and/or that a grievance not be pursued against the alleged perpetrator.
 Upon such request, the University will take reasonable steps to investigate and respond to the incident consistent with the individual’s’ request, but the University cannot ensure confidentiality or anonymity in every instance.
 Similarly, if a complainant insists that his or her name or other identifiable information not be disclosed to the alleged perpetrator, the complainant should be aware that the University’s ability to respond may be limited.
 In appropriate circumstances, LRU reserves the right to pursue the Sexual Misconduct Grievance process without the cooperation or participation of the victim (for example, in situations where the alleged perpetrator is believed to be a potential threat to the University community).
 In such cases, LRU’s highest priority will be to maintain a safe and discrimination-free environment for all members of the University Community, but it will take reasonable measures to maintain the victim’s confidentiality where reasonably possible.
 Moreover, in all publicly-available record keeping required by law, the University will not to publish any personally identifying information about the victim, to the extent permitted by law.

 The University aims to assist those involved with alleged Sexual Misconduct in any way reasonably possible.
-Therefore, in connection with alleged Sexual Misconduct, an individual may contact the Title IX Coordinator or any member of the LRU SMRT to request assistance in the following forms: (1) an escort between classes; (2) separating the complainant and alleged perpetrator from classes; (3) work re-assignment, relocation, or leave of absence; (4) moving the complainant or alleged perpetrator to a different residence hall; (5) counseling services; (6) medical services; (7) academic support services, such as tutoring; (8) re-taking or withdrawing from a class without penalty; (9) entering a “no contact” order; and (10) other reasonable requests for assistance.
+Therefore, in connection with alleged Sexual Misconduct, an individual may contact the Title IX Coordinator or the Dean of Students to request assistance in the following forms: (1) an escort between classes; (2) separating the complainant and alleged perpetrator from classes; (3) work re-assignment, relocation, or leave of absence; (4) moving the complainant or alleged perpetrator to a different residence hall; (5) counseling services; (6) medical services; (7) academic support services, such as tutoring; (8) re-taking or withdrawing from a class without penalty; (9) entering a “no contact” order; and (10) other reasonable requests for assistance.
 These options may be requested at any time before, during or after a Sexual Misconduct Grievance proceeding has commenced.
-Such requests will be reviewed by the Title IX Coordinator and the LRU SMRT on a case-by-case basis, and all reasonable requests will be granted.
+Such requests will be reviewed by the Title IX Coordinator and the Dean of Students on a case-by-case basis, and all reasonable requests will be granted.
 The University will work with victims to ensure appropriate protective measures are in place before, during and after a Sexual Misconduct Grievance proceeding has commenced.

 All members of the University community are encouraged to report incidents of Sexual Misconduct, even though they may feel their own use of alcohol or other drugs may have been a factor or may expose them to disciplinary action.
 Because of the seriousness of Sexual Misconduct, the University does not want any such circumstances to inhibit the reporting of Sexual Misconduct.
 In order to encourage reporting, the University will not charge complainants, respondents, or witnesses of Sexual Misconduct for violations of the University drug or alcohol policies.

 Retaliation resulting from the report of an incident of Sexual Misconduct will not be tolerated by the University, and the University will not only take steps to prevent retaliation but also take strong responsive action if it occurs, whether or not any Sexual Misconduct Grievance proceedings are pending.
-If the complainant or the respondent feels that s/he has been the subject of retaliation, s/he should contact the Title IX Coordinator or a member of the LRU SMRT, identified above.
+If the complainant or the respondent feels that s/he has been the subject of retaliation, s/he should contact the Title IX Coordinator, identified above.

 Discrimination questions and complaints can also be directed to: